-Hosting a cookout is a common way for Americans to celebrate the 4th of July.
-This holiday helps signal the official start of summer, which means a few months of warm weather, sunshine, and hopefully some time off from work or school.
-It’s the season of the year that many look forward to, partly because of the classic food you’ll always find on someone’s grill: hamburgers.
+Summer is the perfect time for a cookout.
+Whether it’s for a weekend gathering or a holiday, such as the 4th of July or Labor Day, the warm weather, sunshine, and hopefully some time off from work or school makes it an ideal time.
+It’s the season of the year that many look forward to, partly because of the classic food you’ll always find on someone’s grill: hamburgers or cheeseburgers.

-With this in mind, we decided to take a closer look at how the cost varies across the country.
-We conducted a study to find the average cost of one home-cooked burger in each state — read on for our full methodology and findings.
+With this in mind, as well as National Cheeseburger Day being September 18th, we decided to take a closer look at how the cost varies across the country.
+We conducted a study to find the average cost of one home-cooked burger or cheeseburger in each state — read on for our full methodology and findings.

 We gathered local prices from national or regional retailers to find the average cost of each ingredient necessary for a standard, home-cooked hamburger.
-This includes price data for 85% lean/15% fat ground beef, Heinz ketchup, French’s mustard, a sweet onion, hamburger buns, Hellmann’s mayonnaise, a tomato, pickles, and lettuce.
+This includes price data for 85% lean/15% fat ground beef, Heinz ketchup, French’s mustard, a sweet onion, hamburger buns, Hellmann’s mayonnaise, a tomato, pickles, lettuce, and Kraft American singles (for the cheeseburger only).
 We calculated the price for each ingredient in the quantity required for one burger, then summed these costs to find the overall cost of one burger.
+The breakdown of the serving sizes for each ingredient is as follows:

 While each person has their own preference on toppings and serving sizes, this selection provides us with a standard means of comparison between states.